 Authors: Jennifer Harbottle (RINH), Surita Lawes (Loreto), Sanjai Patel (FBMH), Andreas Prokop (FBMH)

-Get this lesson & adjunct materials: download “KS5-Genes&Alcohol-package.zip” from our figshare site
+Get this lesson & adjunct materials: download “KS5-Genes&Alcohol-package.zip” from our figshare site (PowerPoint also available in Spanish)

 Curriculum relevance: metabolism and biological reactions, the genetic code, protein synthesis, genetic diversity, natural selection